mominoes/monarch-import/README.md

 transactions, on the other hand, are only available up to your last statement (insert rant).

 Therefore, it's necessary to (1) download roughly every month, and (2) deduplicate transactions that ended up getting downloaded twice.
+(Warning: this will also dedupe real transactions that look identical).

 1. Download transaction data from RBC into `./inputs/`
 1. Merge and dedupe multiple files: